++ U. S. Chapters ++

 Society.
 Secondly, the first Dutch lecture of the Mars Society is almost

 finished.
-Third: On 11 Februari we will again be on National Radio to discus
+Third: On 11 Februari we will again be on National Radio

 the work of the Mars Society and its long term goals.